 Ramen noodles are prepared with 4 ingredients: wheat flour, salt, water, and kansui (かん水 – かんすい).
 Kansui is an alkaline solution that originates in Mongolia which adds to ramen its unique flavor characteristics.
 Eggs can be used as an alternative.

-In a ラーメン屋 menu you will also find 餃子 (ぎょうざ gyōza) a Chinese dumpling which can be boiled, steamed, or pan-fried, and is filled with meat or chopped vegetables.
-The japanese version is usually the pan-fried one, and may be served with soy sauce, wasabi, karashi (mustard), or other condiments.
+In a ramen ya menu, you will also find 餃子 (ぎょうざ – gyōza).
+This is a Chinese dumpling that can be boiled, steamed, or pan-fried and is filled with meat or chopped vegetables.
+The Japanese version is usually the pan-fried one and may be served with soy sauce, wasabi, karashi (mustard), or other condiments.

-A typical set of ramen and gyōza in a ramen ya (a little bowl of rice is always added for free)
+Japanese cuisine: a typical set of ramen and gyōza in a ramen-ya.
+A little bowl of rice is always added for free!

-In Kumamoto city, in Kyūshū island, you can find a recipe created in 1954, in which a mild-flavored sauce is combined with chicken bone and vegetable broth over a tonkotsu (pork-bone) base.
+- In Kumamoto City, on Kyūshū island, you can find a recipe created in 1954.
+Here, a mild-flavored sauce is combined with a chicken bone and vegetable broth over a tonkotsu (pork bone) base.
 The soup includes its own specially-flavored oil, with roasted, crumbled garlic chips scattered on top.
-Sapporo, the capital of Hokkaido region, is well known as the miso ramen homeland.
-In the city there is an entire street dedicated to ramen restaurants.
-Butter, soy beans, and corn are added.
+Sapporo, the capital of the Hokkaido region, is well known as the miso ramen homeland.
+In the city, there is an entire street dedicated to ramen restaurants.
+Butter, soybeans, and corn are added.

-The ramen type of men are thin and often curly, wheat-based and yellow in color.
+The ramen type of men is thin and often curly, wheat-based, and yellow in color.
 They are sometimes called ちゅうかそば (中華そば in kanji), chūka soba, meaning “Chinese soba”.

-About soba, there is another dish name that is very popular: 焼きそば (やきそば) where 焼き comes from the verb 焼く which means “to bake, to grill”.
-Yakisoba is prepared by frying ramen noodles (not the soba ones!) together with chopped vegetables and bite-sized pork in a big electric stovetop.
-It is very simple to be done at home, just adding the yakisoba sauce, salt and pepper.
+About soba, there is another dish name that is very popular: Yakisoba 焼きそば (やきそば).
+Yaki – 焼き comes from the verb 焼く which means “to bake, to grill”.
+Yakisoba is prepared by frying ramen noodles (not the soba ones!) together with chopped vegetables and bite-sized pork on a big electric stovetop.
+It is very simple to do at home, just adding the yakisoba sauce, salt, and pepper.

 Udon (うどん) is the thickest type of noodles made from wheat flour and white in color.
 They are boiled in a pot of hot water and served, like soba, chilled in the summer and hot in the winter.
-One of the most famous type is the kitsune udon, where きつね means “fox”, because in this kind of うどん you will taste the aburaage (あぶらあげ – 油揚げ sweet, deep-fried tofu pouches), considered foxes’ favourite food.
+One of the most famous types is the kitsune udon, where きつね means “fox”, because in this kind of うどん you will taste the aburaage (あぶらあげ – 油揚げ sweet, deep-fried tofu pouches), considered foxes’ favorite food!

-When the noodles are served cold and separated from the hot soup, the ramen, soba or udon dish is called つけ麵: you will have to dip your men in the soup, and then add the condiments you prefer, which are eggs, nori, chashu and negi.
+When the noodles are served cold and separated from the hot soup, the ramen, soba, or udon dish is called Tsukemen – つけ麵.
+You will have to dip your men in the soup, and then add the condiments you prefer, which are eggs, nori, chashu, and negi.
 It is very common to eat つけめん during summertime.
 This dish was invented in 1961 in Tōkyō and now it is very popular in the United States.

 Ramen in anime

 Ramen is everywhere in anime!
-As a traditional and popular Japanese food, you can taste it everywhere, ramen can be found frequently in a variety of anime.
+As a traditional and popular Japanese food, you can find it in a variety of anime.

-Famously, Masashi Kishimoto, the author of Naruto, admitted in an interview that he really loves ramen and used to eat it in a ラーメン屋 near the University where he studied.
+Famously, Masashi Kishimoto, the author of Naruto, admitted in an interview that he really loves ramen and used to eat it in a ramen ya near the University where he studied.
 There, he befriended the cook and so decided to recreate the same atmosphere in his comic.
-The name of the protagonist itself is a tribute to one of the ingredient you can add in ramen: なると is in fact the steamed fish paste, usually white and pink colored, which is added to the Ichiraku Ramen in the story.
-It is also called かまぼこ – 蒲鉾.
+In fact, in the anime, you can often see the protagonist eating in a ramen ya.
+The name of the protagonist himself is a tribute to one of the ingredients you can add to ramen. なると – Naruto is in fact the steamed fish paste, usually white and pink colored, which is added to the Ichiraku Ramen in the story.
+It is also called かまぼこ – 蒲鉾 – kamaboko.

 A typical Shōyu ramen with Naruto!